Zoom on the Honda EU1000i

 Good to know: This unit ranks 6th in our list of the 10 smallest portable generators.

-Regarding its accessories, besides the aforementioned features, the Honda EU1000i's box includes the typical documentation and an owner's manual (opens in a new tab), letting you start it right off the bat.
+Accessory-wise, along with the previously mentioned features, the Honda EU1000i is packaged with the standard documentation and an owner's manual (opens in a new tab), helping you start the device right away.
 An official storage cover is available, as a separate purchase.

 Honda's CO Minder is a system that monitors the ambient carbon monoxide concentration, and automatically stops the engine if the sensor detects a CO level of or exceeding 800 parts per million (ppm) at a given time, or an average of 400 ppm for 10 minutes.